AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/Characters/All-characters-related/Character levelling.md

 # Level up situation

-When player meets level up requirements, their level is increased by one, they receive specified prizes[^1], and encounter *Weapon level-up cards*
+When player meets level up requirements, their level is increased by one, they receive specified prizes[^1], and encounter *Weapon level-up cards*, as introduced [[Weapon progression outline|here]].

 [^1]: To be introduced.
 Can they be affected by current biome?